-NZISM Privacy Statement
+Privacy Statement

-At the New Zealand Institute of Safety Management Incorporated (‘NZISM’) we value the individual members, supporters and communities that we interact with and take pride in bringing you a premium service that supports your health and safety professional development pathway.
-In order to do this, we must gather personal information from you to identify you, record various engagements with NZISM and track your progress.
+At NZISM we value the members, supporters and communities that we interact with and take pride in bringing you an excellent service that supports your health and safety professional development and activities.
+In order to do this, we need to gather personal information from you to identify you, record various engagements between you and NZISM, and track your progress.

 We are committed to complying with privacy laws and standards.
 For information about the New Zealand Privacy Act 2020 and how it protects all personal information in New Zealand, click here.